 There are two ways of writing Nuxalk: the Americanist orthography developed by Philip Davis and Ross Saunders, and a practical orthography used in Hank Nater's The Bella Coola Language (1984) and his Nuxalk-English Dictionary (1990).

 The practical orthography is shown first, then the Americanist orthography, where they differ.
+For example, in the practical orthography the phoneme /xʲ/ is written C, and it's written X in the Americanist orthography.

 Some details of Nuxalk pronunciation supplied by Wolfram Siegel